You can make a complete mess of your oil painting palette, or you can set it up the smart way.

 New to Oil Painting?
 Use These Colors.

-If you aren’t sure which colors to put on your palette, fear not!
+If you aren’t sure which colors to put on your oil painting palette, fear not!
 Here is a handy guide for a basic color palette that can help you tackle most painting challenges.

 Cadmium Red Light

-I hope you now have confidence on how to set up a palette that minimizes mess and maximizes painting time.
+I hope you now have confidence on how to set up an oil painting palette that minimizes mess and maximizes painting time.

 What do you think about this method of palette prep?
 Do you do it differently?
 Let me know in the comments below.